3D Printed Home Decor

 efficient work lights, but with a style that brings a level of abstract art to the fixture.

-Aptilite makes several wall lights and they're all basically variations on a theme.
+Aptilite has also made several wall lights and they're all basically variations on a theme.
 A 10-inch

 disc of Aluminum is the foundation of the light.
 LEDs are attached to the disc, and then a variety

 of materials are used as light diffusers.
 These include laser cut plexiglas and vintage color

 We've come up with the idea of a light designed to sit on top of a bookshelf, wall unit, or maybe